jasminemohammed1/database-topics/README.md

 1. Navigate to the folder for the topic you want.
 2. Open the `.sql` file directly on GitHub or download it.
-3. Copy the SQL commands to your database environment (MySQL, Oracle, PostgreSQL, etc.) to execute.
+3. Copy the SQL commands to your database environment (MySQL) to execute.

 ---